-There are various specialities and sub-specialities in the ever-expansive medical field and each speciality has multifaceted sub-specialities which requires intricate skillsets and knowledge.
-Among the popular specialities include anaesthesiology, dermatology, emergency medicine, family medicine, internal medicine, neurology, obstetrics and gynaecology, pathology and paediatrics.
-However, some specialties are rarely spoken about and one such speciality is tropical medicine.
+There are various specialities and sub-specialities in the ever-expansive medical field, and each speciality has multifaceted sub-specialities which requires intricate skillsets and knowledge.
+Among the popular specialities include anesthesiology, dermatology, emergency medicine, family medicine, internal medicine, neurology, obstetrics and gynaecology, pathology and paediatrics.
+However, some specialities are rarely spoken about, and one such speciality is tropical medicine.

 Tropical medicine is the study of tropical or infectious diseases and conditions.
 In the medical field, this is referred to as ‘neglected tropical diseases’ or NTDs.
 According to the World Health Organization (WHO), NTDs can be found in 149 countries and a majority of these diseases affect more than 1 billion people, particularly communities that live in poverty and lack proper hygiene or sanitation.

-Although Malaysia is a rapidly developing nation, we have yet to fully eradicate tropical diseases such as malaria, dengue, tuberculosis, rabies, viral infections and more, but efforts are being made to raise awareness on preventive measures to curb or control the spread of NTDs.
+Although Malaysia is a rapidly developing nation, we have yet to eradicate tropical diseases such as malaria, dengue, tuberculosis, rabies, viral infections and more.
+Still, efforts are being made to raise awareness on preventive measures to curb or control the spread of NTDs.

-Doctors who specialise in tropical medicine are well versed with general infections and conditions as they have the responsibility to assess, diagnose and manage infected patients at their healthcare facility.
+Doctors who specialise in tropical medicine are well-versed with general infections and conditions as they are responsible for assessing, diagnosing, and managing infected patients at their healthcare facility.